kennyanju/ImplementingLBwithShellScript/IP Addresses and CIDR Notation Demystified/IP_Addresses_and_CIDR_Notation_Demystified.md

 ## Conclusion
 By understanding IP addresses and CIDR notation, you can effectively manage and design networks.
 This knowledge is crucial for configuring network devices, troubleshooting connectivity issues, and planning network infrastructure.

----

-For more details and practical exercises, enroll in the "IP Addresses and CIDR Notation Demystified" course.
-This course will enhance your proficiency in working with IP addresses and CIDR notation, preparing you for efficient network management.